otrv4/otrv4-prekey-server/otrv4-prekey-server.md

           the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
       * Check the counters for the values on the message:
+        * If a Client Profile is present in the message:
+          * Checks that `K` is set to 1.
+If it is not, aborts the DAKE and sends a "Failure message", as defined in the [Failure Message](#failure-message) section.
         * If Prekey profiles are present in the message:
           * Checks that `J` corresponds to the number of concatenated Prekey Profiles.
 If it is not, aborts the DAKE and sends a